zerogvt/mqttws-jmeter/README.md

 that supports MQTT over tcp, websockets and secure websockets.

-# How to install MQTT plugin in Jmeter
+# How to install MQTTWS plugin in Jmeter

 From the repository: https://github.com/winglet/mqttws-jmeter
 Get the source code, go to mqttws-jemeter folder and and use the command maven in terminal (Ubuntu):